vcf2diem {diemr}R Documentation

 Details

-Importing vcf files larger than 1GB is not recommended.
-The path to the vcf file in SNP reads the file line by line, and might be a solution for very large genomic datasets.
+Importing vcf files larger than 1GB, and those containing multiallelic genotypes is not recommended.
+Instead, use the path to the vcf file in SNP. vcf2diem then reads the file line by line, which is a preferred solution for data conversion, especially for very large and complex genomic datasets.

 Value